Exabyte-io/rewotes/Flowchart-Designer.md

 # Notes

-- use a designated github repo for version control and for submission
+- use a designated github repo for version control and submission

 # Examples

-In case you'd like to view more examples or discuss this task more in details, please [contact us](README.md).
+In case you'd like to view examples or discuss this task more in details, please [contact us](README.md).